bfontaine/Graphs.rb/README.md

 [![Build Status](https://travis-ci.org/bfontaine/Graphs.rb.png)](https://travis-ci.org/bfontaine/Graphs.rb)

-The goal of this project is to provide some useful Ruby functions to manipulate graph files.
+This library allows you to perform some basic operations on graphs, with import/export from/to JSON and [GDF][gdf-format] files.

 Note: some of the examples below are outdated, since before the 0.1.5 version, nodes & edges were represented as hashes, and now they are `Node` & `Edge`